acf-quizbowl/acf-quizbowl.github.io/guidelines/packet-submission-guidelines.md

 ## Question-writing philosophy

-### Difficulty Level
+### Difficulty

-Consult individual tournament announcements for difficulty guidelines.
+Consult individual tournament announcements for guidelines on writing questions of appropriate difficulty.

 ### Tossups

 Write tossups on easier topics.
 Use challenging clues for the lead-in, and then use progressively easier clues.
-End your tossups with a giveaway that most players in the tournament would know.
+End your tossups with a giveaway that most players in the tournament should know.

-Do NOT write tossups which are:
+Do not write tossups that:

-- Geared towards specific players.
+- Are geared towards specific players.
 You should write your questions for a general audience.
-- Heavy on difficult or easy clues.
-Make sure you devote appropriate amounts of space to hard, medium, and easy clues.
+- Have too many difficult or easy clues.
+Devote appropriate amounts of space to hard, medium, and easy clues.
-- On your pet topics or things which are likely to go unanswered.
+- Are on your pet topics or on things which are likely to go unanswered.
 Dead tossups are the enemy of fun.

 ### Bonuses